 — Jeff Immelt, Former CEO and Chairman, GE”

 For leaders that are just embarking on the journey, it can feel like jumping into an abyss.
 “Why focus on developing solutions when we can just sell more of what we have?
 What’s in it for me?”
 For leaders that have been listening about a shift to solutions with limited results, it can feel like being stuck in quicksand.
 “Why are we doing this?
 We have tried this for a couple of quarters now, and I don’t see the light at the end of the tunnel.
 Not sure if we should continue pushing this.”

 5 Ways to Go From Product to Solution

 There is no magic bullet to go from Product to Solution.
 But here are 5 key learnings (from my studying and working with leadership teams that have embarked on this journey) that hopefully can be useful for your own:

 1. Build solutions for the “right” customers, not ALL your customers.

 Think about your customer base.
 Your solutions are unlikely to be successful if you try to serve all in the same way and with the same solution.
 The first step is to segment your customers to understand their need for solutions — some might want them, some might not.
 And within those that want them, target those few a) which represent the largest financial opportunity and b) which you have the greatest ability to “win.”
 In a recent engagement, I found that 74% of the solutions market was concentrated on just 25% of the customers in the space.

-Are we focusing on the sub-set of customers that need our solutions, have resources to spend, and that are receptive to hear from and work with us?
+Are we focusing on the sub-set of customers that need our solutions, have resources to spend, and are receptive to hearing from and working with us?